pallets-eco/flask-security/docs/configuration.rst

                                          ``bcrypt``.
 ``SECURITY_PASSWORD_SALT``               Specifies the HMAC salt.
 Defaults to
                                          ``None``.
-``SECURITY_PASSWORD_SINGLE_HASH``        Specifies that passwords should only be
+``SECURITY_PASSWORD_SINGLE_HASH``        A list of schemes that should not be hashed
-                                         hashed once.
+                                         twice.
 By default, passwords are
                                          hashed twice, first with
                                          ``SECURITY_PASSWORD_SALT``, and then
                                          with a random salt.
-May be useful for integrating with other applications.
-                                         It can also be a set of scheme that should not be hashed twice.
-                                         Default to a list of known schemes not working with double hashing
+                                         Defaults to a list of known schemes not working with double hashing
                                          (`django_{digest}`, `plaintext`).
-                                         Defaults to ``False``.
 ``SECURITY_HASHING_SCHEMES``             List of algorithms used for
                                          creating and validating tokens.
                                          Defaults to ``sha256_crypt``.